Payments

 Disposable or frequently replaced payment cards

-NFCKEY operates as an NFC tap-to-pay identifier, presented to payment terminals in the same way as a traditional contactless bank card.
+NFCKEY operates as a wearable NFC payment identifier, presented to supported payment terminals or readers in the same way as a traditional prepaid, stored-value, or contactless payment credential.

 What NFCKEY does not replace